amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 categories:
   - Miscellaneous
 date: 2019-01-03 19:28:50
-updated: 2019-01-04 09:31:00
+updated: 2019-04-30 09:31:00
 ---

 <!-- draft date: 2018-12-19 16:20:36 -->

 Most professions nowadays involve a certain degree of stress.
 We have deadlines, change of requirements at the last minute and to deal with people.
 On top of that, when you work in front of a computer 8+ hours additional stressors are added.
 Your eyes might get dry.
-Also the lack of movement might cause you back/neck pain, while your muscles shrink and your belly expands.
+Also, the lack of movement might cause you back/neck pain, while your muscles shrink and your belly expands.
 This post will give you some tips to accomplish your goals without sacrificing your health.
 I also included some bonus tips for software engineers.

 <!-- more -->

 # Background

 There was a time in my life, back in 2015, where I went through severe stress crisis.
-I was juggling too many things at once: writing a book, interviewing in the USA for new jobs, and getting a work visa, and planning a wedding while keeping up with a full-time job and also the sole programmer on two startups.
+I was juggling too many things at once: writing my first book, traveling to the USA interviewing for new jobs, getting a work visa, and planning a wedding while keeping up with a full-time job and also the sole programmer on two attempts of startups.
 It was the busiest time of my life, and my health suffered a lot!
 I dreamt about source code.
-Some nights I couldn't sleep, so I worked instead.
+Some nights I couldn’t sleep, so I worked instead.
 I went to the ER multiple times with heart palpitations.
 I knew I could not keep living in that way.

-I've been experimenting with what helps and what not.
+I’ve been experimenting with different things to see helped and what not.
 This post is a compilation of the ones that helped.
+I'll start with general things that applies to anybody working in front of a computer and end with some more specific tips for web and software developers.

 # Ideas to handle stress